horizon-research/NeRFDataPrep/3models/tensorRF.md

 ### (2.1) copy our [metashape.py](./tensorRF/metashape.py) in [3models/tensorRF/](./tensorRF/) to their dataLoader/ folder

+it set the bounding box and near, far parameters.

 ### (2.2) replace their __init__.py in dataLoader/ folder using:
 ```python
 from .llff import LLFFDataset